Pectus excavatum - discharge

 Most dressings (bandages) will be removed by the time you or your child leaves the hospital.
 There may still be strips of tape on the incisions.
 Leave these in place.
 They will fall off on their own.
 There may be a small amount of drainage on the strips.
 This is normal.

 Keep all follow-up appointments with the surgeon.
 This will likely be 2 weeks after surgery.
-Other doctor visits will be needed while the metal bar or strut is still in place.
+Other provider visits will be needed while the metal bar or strut is still in place.
 Another surgery will be done to remove the bar or struts.
 This is usually done on an outpatient basis.

 You or your child should wear a medical alert bracelet or necklace while the metal bar or strut is in place.
 The surgeon can give you more information about this.